pratik-a99/SnakeBot/README.md

 This repo contains a ROS package of our snake robot, a final project submission for the course ENPM662

 # Contributions:
-## Pratik Aacharya - CAD modelling and Inverse Kinematics
+## Pratik Acharya - CAD modelling and Inverse Kinematics
 ## Gokul Hari - Manual Urdf parsing and Gait configuration for publishers